jonaskello/virtual-pinball/wpc-cabinet/README.md

 ## Notes

+* The model is made from measurements taken from my STTNG and IJ widebody games, but converted to standard body width.
+In addition to taking measurements from the physcial games I cross-checked with information found online which I have listed in [references](#References).
+Some measurements are only from online sources since they were hard to do without tearing down the games.

 * I started out in millimeters but many measurements did not make sense so I switched to inch.
 To convert to millimeters multiply by 25.4.

 * The sides should have two holes for playfield support screws, but they are different for different playfields (at least my IJ and STTNG have their holes at different places).
 So these holes are omitted.